liam2/liam2/doc/usersguide/source/processes.rst

     gender: choice([True, False], [0.51, 0.49])

-In the current version of LIAM 2, it is not possible to combine a choice with alignment.
+In the current version of LIAM2, it is not possible to combine a choice with alignment.

 Here is a more complex example of a process using choice.
 Suppose we want to